JarryShaw/broapt/cluster/core/README.md

 - otherwise, files will be named as `${PROTOCOL}-${FILE_UID}.${CONTENT_TYPE}.${SUBTYPE}.${FILE_EXT}`

 For now, known supported protocols are: DTLS, FTP, HTTP, IRC and SMTP.

-### Generation Utility

-In `./source/python/gen/` folder, two scripts are provided.

-`fix-missing.py` is to read `${LOGS_PATH}/processed_mime.log`, which lists unexpected MIMEs missing in Bro script `./source/scripts/file-extensions.bro`, and try to fix and update the missing mappings.

-`mime2ext.py` is to generate and update the mappings listed in Bro script `./source/scripts/file-extensions.bro`.